KraoESPfan1n/Loading-Screen-Bloxstrap/README.md

 [![Python](https://img.shields.io/badge/Python-latest-Yellow)](https://www.python.org/downloads/)
 [![VLC](https://img.shields.io/badge/VLC-latest-orange)](https://www.videolan.org/vlc/index.html)
 [![Bloxstrap](https://img.shields.io/badge/Bloxtrap-latest-591ac7)](https://github.com/pizzaboxer/bloxstrap)
 ---
+> [!CAUTION]
+> The uninstall button will NOT uninstall python, VLC, PowerShell, Bloxstrap, it will only uninstall the mod.
 <details>
 <summary>Python Installer User Guide</summary>

 ## Required Libraries

 Before running the script, ensure you have the necessary libraries installed.
 Use the following command to install them if they are not already available: